nottrobin/maas-docs/en/manage-ha.md

 software to support multiple API servers.
 In this setup, HAProxy provides access to the MAAS web UI and API.

-!!!
-Note:
+[note]
 If you happen to have Apache running on the same server where you intend to install HAProxy, you will need to stop and disable `apache2`, because HAProxy binds to port 80.
+[/note]

 #### Install